alphagov/notifications-python-client/README.md

                     "uri": "/v2/template/{id}/{version}", # required
                 },
     "body": "Body of the notification",
-    "subject: "Subject of an email notification of None if an sms message" "created_at": "created at", # required
+    "subject": "Subject of an email notification of None if an sms message" "created_at": "created at", # required
 	"sent_at": " sent to provider at", # optional
 	"completed_at:" "date the notification is delivered or failed" # optional